UltimaHoarder/UltimaScraper/README.md

 - `{"x_bc":"x-bc_value"}`
 - `{"user_agent":"user-agent_value"}`

-Go to www.onlyfans.com and login, open the network debugger, then check the image below on how to get said above auth values
+Go to www.onlyfans.com and login, open the network debugger, then check the image below on how to get said above auth values.
+Using Chrome for this process is recommended, as other browsers sometimes have issues producing values that will auth properly.

 ![app-token](docs/assets/img/3.png)
 ![app-token](docs/assets/img/4.png)